How does Flatpeak work?

 - IMPORT: What customer pays to the electricity provider for energy use.

-- EXPORT: What the provider pays to customer when electricity is sent back to the grid.
+- EXPORT: What the provider pays to the customer when electricity is sent back to the grid.

 Can customers choose their tariff?